Liz Carpenter: Early life

 Carpenter was born in her great-grandparents' antebellum home in Salado in southern Bell County, Texas.
 In 1936, the 24-room Robertson House was declared a state historic monument.
 In 1967, a plaque was unveiled to indicate that Carpenter had once lived there.
 Another memorial to Carpenter is on the campus of Salado College, founded by her great-grandfather, Elijah Robertson.
 At the age of seven, she moved with her family to Austin.

-Carpenter launched her journalism career at Austin High School in Austin as the editor of the school paper, The Austin Maroon.
-Another aspiring journalist, Leslie E. "Les" Carpenter (ca. 1921–1974) of Austin, was business manager of the newspaper.
-The two became best friends, majored in journalism at the University of Texas at Austin, and worked together on the university newspaper, The Daily Texan.
-Liz Carpenter was a member of Texas Orange Jackets, the University's oldest women's honorary service organization.
-Les firmly supported Liz when she was elected vice president of the student body, the first woman to have held that position.

 Media and political career

 In 1942, Carpenter began covering the White House and Congress for the Austin American-Statesman.
 For the next eighteen years, she reported on presidents from Franklin D. Roosevelt to John F. Kennedy as a Washington reporter.

-Les and Liz Carpenter were married on June 17, 1944, after he was discharged from the United States Navy during World War II.
-They launched the Carpenter News Bureau in the National Press Building in Washington, D.C.
-For the next sixteen years, Carpenter covered Congress and the White House for various newspapers in Texas.
-She missed work only briefly when their two children, Scott and Christy, were born.

 She was still a working reporter at the time of the 1960 Democratic National Convention in Los Angeles, California.
 She soon joined the staff of Lyndon B. Johnson in his campaign for Vice President in 1960 and traveled on his foreign missions as a press spokeswoman.
 After Kennedy's election, she became the first woman executive assistant to the vice-president.

 Carpenter was in Dallas on November 22, 1963, at the time of the assassination of John F. Kennedy.
 She drafted the fifty-eight words that Johnson used on his return to Washington: